daviderigamonti/Visualizing-the-Gap-Erosion-of-Responsibility-in-AI-Systems/notes/outline.md

     - Motivating the thesis (why should the reader care?)
     - Technical terminology
         - Responsibility vs Accountability vs Attributability vs Liability
-        - Strong AI and sentience possibility
     - Overview of the paper
 2. Classic definition of responsibility and its applicability on non-intelligent systems
 3. Problems and fairness concerns of employing a classical responsibility framework in evaluating AI systems
-    - Inherent opacity of intelligent systems
+    - Inherent opacity of autonomous systems
-4. Consequences of mishandling or ignoring the concerns
+4. Consequences of mishandling or ignoring the raised concerns
     - Disincetivization of pursuing AI research
     - Unjust punishments and sanctions
 5. Alternative solutions and approaches for tackling the issue at hand